 Another more expansive option would be to eliminate the Late Night Service and extend the existing four-bus core route operating plan until approximately 2:15 AM (the current end of Late Night service).
-This option would result in a net increase in operating costs of \$40,800, and a net ridership increase of 30,100.
-While productivity would be lower than the previous option, at 44 passenger-trips per net new vehicle-hour of service, this would still be a very productive service modification.
-This would also have the benefit of reducing the complexity of the transit service, which is a particularly important consideration for visiting riders.
+This option would result in a net increase in operating costs of \$182,000, and a net ridership increase of 30,100.
+Productivity would be a relatively low 10.4 passenger-trips per net new vehicle-hour of service.